Sooke Community App -- Project Plan

 | API contract tests | Response shapes, status codes, error formats | Go testing or Hurl |

-Every phase sub-task specifies which test layers are required.
-No sub-task is complete until its tests pass.
+Every milestone issue specifies which test layers are required.
+No issue is complete until its tests pass.

 Core Features (MVP)